 Watch this recorded webinar to learn about how schools and districts are leveraging virtual courses to offer “minimesters,” where students can recover missing credits in a short period of time with Illinois-certified teachers.
 And, with flexible, cost-effective, monthly, subscription-based courses from EdOptions Academy, you can implement this credit recovery model for as little as $80 per student.

 Credit Recovery in Action

-Central High School (CHS) in Burlington, Illinois, desired a more hands-on role in regard to digital curriculum when implementing a credit recovery program.
-The school knew that the students for whom the program would be geared responded to a true blended solution, one that leveraged technology, in-person instruction, and collaboration among peers.
+Central High School (CHS) in Burlington, Illinois, desired a more hands-on role with digital curriculum when implementing a credit recovery program.
+The school knew that the students to whom the program would be geared responded to a true blended solution, one that leveraged technology, in-person instruction, and collaboration among peers.

 Credit recovery is a critical part of the high school mission, giving students an opportunity to stay on track to graduation when they would otherwise be unable to earn enough credits.
 Often, credit recovery is focused toward those students with the most acute need for the services: seniors and juniors.
 Rather than waiting until students reached their senior year to recover needed credits, Paxton-Buckley-Loda Senior High School has been helping underclass students catch up with their peers through Courseware’s blended learning solution, which has yielded benefits that extend beyond statistics.

 To learn about more effective credit recovery programs in action, check out these success stories!